jbarish/File-System/README.md

    ls                      list all files and sub-directories in the current directory
    mkdir [name]            create a new directory in the current directory
    create [name]           create a new file in the current directory
-   aooend [name] [bytes]   add the number of bytes to a specific file
+   append [name] [bytes]   add the number of bytes to a specific file
    remove [name] [bytes]   remove the number of bytes from a specific file
    delete [name]           delete the specified file

    exit     exit the program
    dir      print out the directory tree in breadth-first order
    prfiles  print out all file information (including the disk blocks allocated to each file
    prdisk   print out the disk space information